footprintanalytics/footprint-web/docs/administration-guide/01-managing-databases.md

 - SQLite
 - [Vertica](databases/vertica.md)

+Don't see the database you need here?
+Take a look at our [Community Drivers](../developers-guide-drivers.md) page to see if someone's built one, or learn how to get started building your own.
+Note that our hosted offering, [Metabase Cloud](https://www.metabase.com/start/hosted/), doesn't support community drivers, meaning that (for now) you can only use Metabase Cloud with the [officially supported databases](#officially-supported-databases) listed above.

-## Connecting to databases hosted by a cloud provider
+### Connecting to databases hosted by a cloud provider

 For provider-specific connection details, like connecting to a PostgreSQL data warehouse on RDS:

 - [AWS's Relational Database Service (RDS)](databases/aws-rds.md)

-## Errors when connecting to your database
+### Errors when connecting to your database

 Check our [troubleshooting guide](../troubleshooting-guide/datawarehouse.md).